 Musician 1st Class Lorelei Conrad rehearsing the Concert Band.

 She went on to become the first woman officer and Band Leader in the Navy Music Program.

 The Superintendent's Combo with the Chief of Naval Operations, 1991.

-(l-r): Mike Thompson, Bob Rumbley, ADM Frank B. Kelso II, Rhoades Whitehill, Max Murray
+(l-r): Mike Thompson, Bob Rumbley, Admiral Frank B. Kelso II, Rhoades Whitehill, Max Murray

-CDR Burch-Pesses was relieved by CDR Thomas Metcalf in 1993, and upon his retirement in 1995, was awarded the Legion of Merit, the highest award ever received by a Navy Bandmaster.
+Commander Burch-Pesses was relieved by Commander Thomas Metcalf in 1993, and upon his retirement in 1995, was awarded the Legion of Merit, the highest award ever received by a Navy Bandmaster.